Retinoblastomas can result from a genetic mutation.

 Treatment may involve surgery, chemotherapy, or sometimes radiation therapy.

-Retinoblastomas represent about 2% of childhood cancers and almost always occur before 2 years of age.
-They occur in both eyes at the same time in about 25% of children.
+Retinoblastomas represent about 2% of childhood cancers and almost always occur in children under 2 years of age.
+Retinoblastomas occur only in children.

 This cancer results from a mutation in certain genes that control eye development.
-Sometimes, the mutation is inherited from a parent.
+Sometimes, the mutation is passed on (inherited) from a parent.
 At other times, it occurs spontaneously (not inherited) very early during development of the embryo.

 When the mutation is inherited, affected children may pass the mutation on to their children.
 There is a 50% chance that the mutation will be passed on if one parent has the mutation.
-If the mutation is passed on, most of the offspring will develop retinoblastoma.
+If the mutation is passed on, most children with the mutation will develop retinoblastoma.
 Retinoblastoma is hereditary in all children with cancer in both eyes and in 15% of children with cancer in one eye.

 At other times, the mutation does not occur until later in embryonic development and only in the embryo’s eye cells.
-In such cases, the mutation cannot be passed on to offspring.
+In such cases, the mutation is not inherited and cannot be passed on to children.

 Retinoblastoma does not usually spread beyond the eye, but it occasionally spreads to the brain along the optic nerve (the nerve that leads from the eye to the brain).
 It may rarely spread to other locations, such as the bone marrow and bones.

 Symptoms of retinoblastoma can include a white pupil (leukocoria) or cross-eyes (strabismus Strabismus Strabismus is an intermittent or constant misalignment of an eye so that its line of vision is not pointed at the same object as the other eye.
 If untreated, strabismus can cause amblyopia ... read more ).

 Large retinoblastomas may affect vision but tend to cause few other symptoms.